OyegunsenJoshua/Fashion-Sale-Analysis/README.md

 # Fashion_Sale_Analysis

 This Analysis Comprises of products ranked from the highest sales to the lowest sales prior to customer order over years in a retail outlet.
 I was hereby able to forecast the highest and lowest sold products over the year "2022 and 2023".
-With reference to this analysis,i was able to bridge a gap between the best selling products over the two years.
+With reference to this analysis, i was able to bridge a gap between the best selling products over the two years.

 # Project Overview